2 Writing Your CLAUDE.md

 - Do NOT interpret results as "good" or "bad" until the design is intentional

 Where it comes from: Scott Cunningham’s MixtapeTools template.
-This section is copied verbatim.
+This section is closely adapted from his approach.

 Why it’s here: I think this is the most important section in any research CLAUDE.md.
 If you leave it out, Claude will cheerfully tell you “Great news, the coefficient is significant!”, express concern about null results, and nudge you toward findings that look “interesting.”